Follow this guide to use javascript client SDK in your web app or any Javascript/Node.js project.

 The alias name identifies a database in your project uniquely.
 You can find out the alias name for your database from the database selector of the topbar in the Database section of Mission Control.

 Great!
-Since you have initialized the api
+Since you have initialized the api and db instance, you can start building apps with space-cloud.

-Feel free to check out various capabalities of space-cloud
+Feel free to check out various capabalities of space-cloud: